alonjacovi/document-set-expansion-pu/README.md

 Under `label_true`, the labels will be split between the true P and N groups, as in the PN setting.
 This config uses the true supervision for the "upper-bound" reference metric in the paper.

+The `evaluation` argument tells the `ProportionalIterator` to disable Proportional Batching for the dataset it is applied to.
+Use this to disable the Proportional Batching on the test set for accurate evaluation.